Thepicolo/Learning-Nginx/README.md

 Welcome to my Nginx learning repository!
 This is a personal project where I document my journey of learning Nginx.
 I'll be using this repository to share my configurations, scripts, and notes as I explore different features and functionalities of Nginx.

+I'll be also using docker compose to make this more portable.

 ## Introduction